 numLearnableParamscounts the number of learnable parameters within each model

-numIterscomputes the number of mini-batches each network trained on before hitting either
+numIterscomputes the number of mini-batches used to train each network before reaching the

 ValidationPatienceparameter in the

-Press 'Run' in the top pane of the Experiment Manager app to run the experiment.
-You can select to either run each trial sequentially, simultaneously, or in batches by toggling the mode option.
-For this experiment, the trials were run sequentially.
+Click Run on the Experiment Manager toolstrip to run the experiment.
+You can select to run each trial sequentially, simultaneously, or in batches by using the mode option.
+For this experiment, set Mode to

-When the experiment finishes, the results for each trial appear and the metrics are displayed in tabular format.
+Experiment Manager displays the results in a table once it finishes running the experiment.
 The progress bar shows how many epochs each network trained for before violating the patience parameter in terms of the percentage of

-The table can be sorted by entries in each column by hovering over the right side of the column name cell and clicking the arrow that appears.
-Click the table icon on the top right to select which columns to show or hide.
-To first compare the networks by accuracy, sort the table over the Validation Accuracy in descending order.
+You can sort the table by each column by pointing to the column name and clicking the arrow that appears.
+Click the table icon on the top right corner to select which columns to show or hide.
+To first compare the networks by accuracy, sort the table over the Validation Accuracy column in descending order.